Guinea Hen Weed: 9 Powerful Anamu Benefits

 Segments of these chemicals have shown potential to be used as treatment for some cancers.

-Sulphur– The Sulphur identified in Anamu is similar to the Sulphur found in garlic.
+Sulfur: The Sulfur identified in Anamu is similar to that found in garlic.

 - Relieve Pain

 - Reduce Fevers